-The decision to initiate a formal complaint will generally rest with the complainant.
-If the university determines there is an elevated risk to individual or campus safety, the university may elect to override the preference of a complainant and instruct the Title IX Coordinator to move forward with initiating a formal complaint and to conduct an investigation.
-In those circumstances, the complainant, if known, will be informed of the decision of the university and provided the opportunity to participate in the investigation and any subsequent campus adjudication proceedings.
+If the university determines there is an elevated risk to individual or campus safety, the Title IX Coordinator may elect to override the preference of a complainant and move forward with initiating a formal complaint and conducting an investigation.
+In those circumstances, the complainant, if known, will be informed of the decision and provided the opportunity to participate in the investigation and any subsequent campus adjudication proceedings.